danbelden/symfony-crud-api/README.md

 [![Build Status](https://travis-ci.org/danbelden/symfony-crud-api.svg?branch=master)](https://travis-ci.org/danbelden/symfony-crud-api)

-A skeleton Symfony3 / PHP  application, for providing a restful service responsible for a single entity.
+A skeleton Symfony3 / PHP  application, for providing a restful data storage abstraction service responsible for a single object ONLY!

 # Requirements

-This PHP application requires PHP version 5.5 or greater, although may work in even weaker versions with little moddifications.
-- This minimum 5.5 requirement is mainly due to the Symfony 3.2 framework
+PHP >= 5.6
+MySQL >= 5.6

+# Installation

+This project is designed to be forked/extended to provide an internal data service, so has no installation instructions.

 # Usage

-This project is not designed for production usage; instead this is a skeleton application and should be forked.

-You should modify the entity/model to your requirements, but the general application structure should remain the same (REST)
+You should fork and modify the entity/model/naming to your requirements...
+- The the general application structure should remain relatively the same (REST)
-- This is a demonstrative microservice (data layer) skeleton application

 Enjoy.